justinjaywang/portfolio/source/_posts/active-classrooms.md

 ### Concept generation

 The team went through multiple rounds of concept generation.
+Through benchmarking, we were able to identify areas we could differentiate our product.
+And through the use of metaphors, we could make sure our concepts had clear intent.

 <img class="" src="benchmarks.jpg" alt="We identified potential competitors and similar products, such as the Node chair by Steelcase.">
 <img class="" src="metaphor.jpg" alt="Metaphors helped us generate new ideas.">
 <img class="" src="top-concepts.jpg" alt="Our top concepts.">

-Through benchmarking, we were able to identify areas we could differentiate our product.
-And through the use of metaphors, we could make sure our concepts had clear intent.

 ### Final concept

 Based on feedback and guided by our product needs, we ultimately pursued a concept of modular furniture—multi-functional pieces that can be stacked and arranged to build a variety of learning environments.
-Through low-fidelity prototyping, we were able to refine the concept even further, adding handles and a detachable whiteboard that doubles as a cover.
+Aided by low-fidelity prototypes, we to refined the concept even further to add handles and a detachable whiteboard that doubles as a cover.

 <img class="default" src="photoshoot-1.jpg" alt="">
 <img class="default" src="photoshoot-2.jpg" alt="">
 <img class="default" src="photoshoot-3.jpg" alt="">

 The final prototype was constructed from plywood, whiteboard sheets, and cabinet liner.
 The simple form allows freedom of movement (enhancing learning), facilitates choice of seating postures (allows you to sit the way you want), and encourages creative use of classroom space.

 Other benefits include mobility (they are light and have carrying handles), storage capacity, and personal whiteboards that allow you to quickly and visually share ideas.

 Rethinking classroom furniture meant rethinking the way we learn too.
 Why should students be relegated to sitting and listening to a lecturer for the entire class period?
 We believed there was a better way to learn, where students are actively engaged, collaborating, and are able to create their own ideas.
 Learning can be (and has always been) fun.
 Our product supports this notion.